-- Will the non-infill artificial grass provides enough resilience?
+- Will non-infill artificial grass provide enough resilience?

 Why use infill for artificial grass?

-- Infill protects the primary backing from UV exposure.
-For the traditional football turf, or artificial grass with thatch but pile less than 30mm, the yarn can not cover the primary backing completely.
-Infill protects the primary backing from UV exposure and it helps to extend the useful life of your artificial grass product.
+UV Protection: Infill protects the primary backing of the artificial grass from UV exposure.
+Traditional football turf or artificial grass with thatch and pile less than 30mm may not have yarn that completely covers the primary backing.
+Infill acts as a barrier, shielding the primary backing from harmful UV rays.
+This protection helps to extend the useful life of the artificial grass product.